Dr Andrew C K Lee

 email : firstname.lastname@example.org

 I qualified in medicine from the University of Edinburgh.
 Following paediatric and tropical medicine training, I then worked overseas running primary health care and tuberculosis control programmes in Afghanistan.
-I am dual trained in general practice and public health in the UK, and have previously worked as a Public Health Consultant in Nottingham City.
-I joined the Section of Public Health in February 2008 and am a part time Reader of Global Public Health.
-I am also currently a public health consultant with Public Health England for the Yorkshire and the Humber Region with a remit covering health protection, healthcare public health, sexual health and learning disabilities.
+I am dual trained in general practice and public health in the UK, and have previously worked as a Public Health Consultant in Nottingham City and with Public Health England for the Yorkshire and the Humber Region with a remit covering health protection, healthcare public health, sexual health and learning disabilities.
+I am currently a director of primary care and population health with a NHS clinical commissioning group in Yorkshire.
+I joined the Section of Public Health in ScHARR in February 2008 and am a Reader of Global Public Health.

-- Medecins du Monde funded research collaboration with PHASE Nepal "Towards enhanced waste worker's health and safe waste management in the Kathmandu Valley" (September 2017 - ongoing).
+- Medecins du Monde funded research collaboration with PHASE Nepal "Towards enhanced waste worker's health and safe waste management in the Kathmandu Valley" (September 2017 - 2019)

 - OXFAM Humanitarian Evidence Programme: Investigating recovery, relapse and ‘drop-outs’ among children treated for severe-acute malnutrition in the humanitarian emergencies’ context – A systematic review of the evidence.
-(June 2015 – ongoing)
+(June 2015 – 2017)

 - NIHR Policy Research Programme: Identifying and addressing barriers to healthcare access for Hepatitis B in UK Chinese populations.
 (CATH-B Chinese community Access to Treatment for Hepatitis B).
 (September 2013 – February 2016)